 A bit farther from Lexington, but still within easy driving distance, is the Abraham Lincoln Birthplace National Historic Site, located near Hodgenville (83 miles southwest of Lexington via Bluegrass Parkway).
 At the site, a granite memorial building houses a pioneer cabin.
 (270-358-3137).
 In Hodgenville there's a bronze statue of Lincoln and the Lincoln Wax Museum.
 Off exit 42 of the Bluegrass Parkway is Lincoln Homestead State Park.
 The park encompasses several buildings associated with Lincoln including the 1785 two-story cabin in which his mother, Nancy Hanks, lived while being courted by Thomas Lincoln.
 (859-336-9925).

-Bluegrass Note: The Kentucky Lincoln Heritage Trail has a new mobile site aimed at the travelling public.
+Bluegrass Note: The Kentucky Lincoln Heritage Trail has a new mobile site aimed at the traveling public.
 Learn more about our Lincoln connections at www.abelincoln.tours.

 One of the best ways to experience the breathtaking beauty of the Bluegrass is to travel our back roads.
 Here are some "certified-scenic" routes:

 Drive under a canopy of trees, past elegant horse farms and dry-laid limestone rock fences along Old Frankfort Pike, the 15.5 mile stretch of KY 1681 west of Lexington.
 This route has been named one of "America's Most Outstanding Scenic Byways."
 Along the route, stop at the Headley-Whitney Museum of decorative arts.